March 2023 · 17 Min Read

 Jacinda really loved her new mug.
 She rarely drank from anything else and on the odd occasion that she had to drink from a different mug, it never seemed to hold in the heat quite as well.
 She bought more of Marylin’s Mugs and started gifting some to friends.
 When Marylin’s Mugs released new products, she was the first in line.

 Facebook, Instagram, Pinterest, wherever Marylin’s Mugs was, Jacinda was too.
-She recommended the brand to all her friends and bought anything that was associated with it.
-She never bought a generic mug or a mug from another brand again.
+She became part of their brand marketing by recommending it to all her friends and never bought a generic mug or a mug from another brand again.

 The example we used above related to one buyer and one brand but imagine being able to create that level of loyalty from hundreds or thousands of customers.
 The knock-on effect would be huge.
 Your sales volumes would increase, you could charge more and much of your marketing would be done for you.